Pullback formulae for nearly holomorphic Saito-Kurokawa lifts: Introduction

 \section{Introduction}

 Period integrals of automorphic forms are often related to critical values of $L$-functions.
 It has important applications to the analytic and algebraic theory of $L$-functions.
 The main theme of this article concerns with a special case, namely the pullback of Saito-Kurokawa lifts.
 This is a special case for the Gan-Gross-Prasad conjecture (cf.\,\cite{GP1992} and \cite{GGP2012}) for $({\rm SO}_5,{\rm SO}_4)$ in the non-tempered case.
+The restriction problem and the refined Gan-Gross-Prasad conjecture under general setting was studied by Gan-Gurevich and Qiu in \cite{GG2009} and \cite{Qiu2014}.
 The purpose here is to generalize Ichino's explicit pullback formulae in \cite{Ichino2005} to pullback formulae for nearly holomorphic Saito-Kurokawa lifts.
-More precisely, let $f\in S_{\kappa'}(\Gamma_0(N))$ and $g\in S_{\kappa+1}(\Gamma_0(N))$ be normalized elliptic newforms.
+More precisely, let $f\in S_{2\kappa'}(\Gamma_0(N))$ and $g\in S_{\kappa+1}(\Gamma_0(N))$ be normalized elliptic newforms.
 We assume the following assumptions on the level and weights: \begin{hypothesis*}[H]

 \begin{itemize} \item $\kappa-\kappa'=2m \in 2\Z_{\geq 0}$. \item $N$ is an odd square-free integer. \end{itemize} \end{hypothesis*} Let ${h}\in S_{\kappa'+1/2}^+(\Gamma_0(4N))$ be a newform in the sense of \cite{Kohnen1982} associated to ${f}$ by the Shintani lift.
 Let $F \in S_{\kappa'+1}(\Gamma_0^{(2)}(N))$ be the Saito-Kurokawa lift of $h$.
 Let $\Delta_r$ be the weight $r$ differential operator studied by Maass in \cite{MaassLNM}.
 We write $\Delta_{\kappa'+1}^m = \Delta_{\kappa-1}\circ \cdots \circ \Delta_{\kappa'+1}$.
 Then $\Delta_{\kappa'+1}^mF$ is a nearly holomorphic Siegel modular form of level $\Gamma_0^{(2)}(N)$ and weight $\kappa+1$ on $\frak{H}_2$.
 We consider the period integral defined by